focusaurus/peterlyons.com/app/pages/code_conventions.md

 ##Precision

 Regardless of whether you like to think of code as more like art or more like science (I prefer the latter), code needs to be accurate and precise.
 There should not be careless code or comments strewn around the code.
 Code should look like it was created by an engineer.
-And not like the engineer who probably wrote it - an overtired kid scarfing junk food over a messy desk late at night; it should look like it was written by an old school 1950s chemist in a pristine lab coat who carefully labels every vial in his lab before his fills it.
+And not like the engineer who probably wrote it - an overtired kid scarfing junk food over a messy desk late at night; it should look like it was written by an old school 1950s chemist in a pristine lab coat who carefully labels every vial in her lab before she fills it.
 Even if you fancy yourself a "hacker", I think most of us agree that beautiful code just sparkles with precision and clarity and elegance.

 ##Make One Choice